joswha/noteour/README.md

 - Allows customization of file extensions to scan.
 - Clickable links in both the markdown file and the webview to open files directly at the relevant line.
 - Persistent checkbox states across sessions for all types of notes.
+- Clear collected notes with a single click.

 ## Installation